mesonbuild/meson/docs/markdown/Reference-manual.md

  - `get_variable(cmake : str, pkgconfig : str, configtool : str,
    default_value : str, pkgconfig_define : [str, str])` *(Added in
-   0.51.0)* A generic variable getter method, which repalces the get_*type*_variable methods.
+   0.51.0)* A generic variable getter method, which replaces the get_*type*_variable methods.
 This allows one to get the variable from a dependency without knowing specifically how that dependency was found.
 If default_value is set and the value cannot be gotten